pchampin/bench_iri/README.md

 we see a big difference when the input is an absolute IRI reference or a relative one.
 In the former case, the performances are very similar to the case where an (absolute) IRI is expected (described above).
 However, in the latter case, [sophia_iri] drops from being the fastest to being the slowest.
-I have not fully investigated this, but one reason might be that [`sophia_iri`] first tries to match a regular expression for absolute IRI references, and if it fails, tries to match another regular expression for relative IRI references.
+The reason seems to be that [sophia_iri] first tries to match a regular expression for absolute IRI references, and if it fails, tries to match another regular expression for relative IRI references.
-It might be intersting to try this in the reverse order (hoping that the regular expression for relative references fails faster), or combining them into a single regular expression.
+*Another experiment (not in the report) shows that using a `RegexSet` instead brings back [sophia_iri] on par with the other crates.*

 For **resolving relative IRI references** against a fixed base, there are two dimensions along which the different crates differ:
 * [iri-string], [oxiri] and [sophia_iri] provide a dedicated type for the base IRI, which pre-parses the base IRI once and for all